My Story

 I was nineteen.
 My biggest worry that morning was what time I'd meet friends after class.
 By that evening, I was packing a white kurta and boarding a flight to India.
 My father was gone.

 I didn't cry.
 I didn't fall apart.
 I just became functional.
-Without anyone asking me to, I became the man of the house.
 I took a vow I didn't know would become a prison: I will never be the one who needs help.
 I will be the one who provides it.

 He didn't leave us a fortune.
 But he left us a clean slate.
 No debt.
 No creditors knocking.
 In the middle of losing him, my mother still had dignity.
 That rewired something in me forever.